Infant Preschool Program (6 weeks–18 months)

 Baby Sign Language

 One of the most popular things that we provide to this age group in our infant daycare program is teaching baby sign language.
 Children begin communicating with others between the ages of 8 months and 2 years of age.
-The earlier children are given opportunities to communicate, the less frustration a child, their parents and teachers will experience.
+The earlier children are given opportunities to communicate, the less frustration a child, their parents, and teachers will experience.
 We teach simple signs that have been adapted from American Sign Language that can help your child communicate a few months earlier than other children their age.

 Smart Start Academy also works with parents to teach them the signs their son or daughter is learning so that what is learned at school can be practiced at home.

-Our daycare in Jersey City NJ & in Hoboken includes music and singing.
+Our daycare in Jersey City NJ and in Hoboken include music and singing.
 According to emergent research, singing to an infant is important in their brain development and can help prevent future language problems.
 Infants naturally enjoy listening to singing because of the difference in rhythms and tones.
 Songs are also good teaching tools.
 For example, in songs like “Old McDonald Had a Farm” and “The Wheels on the Bus,” kids learn the different sounds animals make and about the world around them.